sgrassie/sgrassie.github.io/_posts/2015/2015-03-17-fluent-npoco-mappings-with-structuremap.md

 ---
 layout: post
+title: Fluent NPoco mappings with StructureMap
+description: npoco, structuremap, ioc
+tags: ['npoco','structuremap']
+hidden: False
 published: 17/03/2015
-title: Fluent NPoco mappings with StructureMap
-category: npoco, structuremap
-metadescription: npoco, structuremap, ioc
+ispublished: True
 ---
 I like using [NPoco](https://github.com/schotime/NPoco), it's a really nice library that allows you stop having to write raw ADO.NET.
 Recently I just switched one of my projects at work to use the Fluent Mapping features, essentially so that my POCO's do not need to have the mapping attributes in them.